-Practicum liaisons are UISSW faculty members or other social workers hired from the community.
+Practicum Liaisons are UISSW faculty members or other social workers hired from the community.
 The practicum liaison serves as a connector between the University and the practicum.
+The practicum liaison oversees the student placement and serves as a bridge between the University, the student, and practicum instructor to ensure that students are involved in high-quality education aligned with the curriculum, and that students meet all the requirements of the practicum.